-People under 18, people with at least 1st dose of vaccination who do not yet have 14 days after the finished vaccination, fully vaccinated people, and people who cannot be vaccinated (the contraindication must be recorded in ISIN by the physician, usually it is an allergy to one of the ingredients in the vaccine) can undergo a test paid for by the healthcare insurance (“for free”) 5 times per week even without the request.
+People under 18, people with at least 1st dose of vaccination who do not yet have 14 days after the finished vaccination, people who cannot be vaccinated (the contraindication must be recorded in ISIN by the physician, usually it is an allergy to one of the ingredients in the vaccine), fully vaccinated people who do not have yet 270 days since receiving the last dose of the basic vaccination scheme (Janssen - 1st dose, Comirnaty, Spikevax, Vaxzevria, Nuvaxovid - 2nd dose), and people who received the booster dose can undergo a test paid for by the healthcare insurance (“for free”) 5 times per week even without the request.
 Other people must pay for the test without the request themselves (self-payers); it costs maximally CZK 814 without VAT.
 It is important to undergo the PCR test since without the positive result you will not be generated a certificate of past disease!

 3) Selection of the sampling place